-You’ve spent a huge amount of time, money and effort hiring the best candidate for your team.
+You've spent a significant amount of time, money, and effort hiring the best candidate for your team.
 Great job!
-But it doesn’t end there.
+But it doesn't end there.
 In fact, this is just the beginning.
-Now you’ve secured your new hire, you need to make sure that they integrate well, get up to speed quickly so they can perform effectively, and most importantly - make sure they stay (otherwise it’s all been a huge waste of time and money!)
+Now that you've secured your new hire, you need to ensure that they integrate well, get up to speed quickly so they can perform effectively, and, most importantly, make sure they stay (otherwise it's all been a significant waste of time and money!).
 How do you achieve this?
 Effective onboarding.

 However, onboarding is more than just an initial welcome, and it should extend far beyond the first day, continuing until the new hire has fully adjusted to their role and environment.

 Onboarding can consist of multiple formal and informal processes or activities to help a new employee adjust to their new position.
-Formal onboarding can include official, coordinated activities away from the team or colleagues such as classroom or one-one-one training.
-Informal onboarding steps can include ad-hoc or semi-organised activities such as meetings with managers or team members, shadowing a colleague, deskside or on the job training.
+Formal onboarding can include official, coordinated activities away from the team or colleagues such as classroom or one-on-one training.
+Informal onboarding steps can include ad-hoc or semi-organized activities such as meetings with managers or team members, shadowing a colleague, desk-side or on-the-job training.
 All organisations are different, and there are many different ways to welcome and onboard a new hire.

 Once an offer has been accepted, congratulate them!
 Send them a welcome message - whether it's an email, a card, or a welcome package with company goodies.
 Announce their appointment on the company's website or social channels.
 An informal team lunch or social gathering is also a good way to welcome them into the team to break the ice and make them feel special.